SucceedAI/ai-proxy-server/readme.md

 # AI Proxy Server

-Simple backend proxy API to handle requests between your macOS SwiftUI app and the Mistral AI API (or another third-party AI API)
+Simple backend proxy API to handle requests between your macOS SwiftUI app and the Mistral AI API (or another third-party AI API).

 ## Get Started

 1. `npm install` to install the dependencies
 2. `npm run dev` for having nodemon running to the server restarting automatically on file changes

+## Other Commands
+* `npm run start` - start as standard mode the server (without nodemon)
+* `npm run build` - compile the TS files

 ## Author